Coca-Cola's Political Lobbying History

 © History Oasis

-The company deployed its vast resources, spending millions in lobbying efforts against the proposed taxes.
+The company spent millions lobbying against these taxes.

 Collection